 God heard every prayer and wow, did He ever answer!

-I am now 3 weeks post-stroke and I am actually writing in Hebrew, both in handwriting and print (getting those lessons ready for you all!)!
-My occupational therapist said he doesn’t think he needs to come back for much longer if I am writing from left to right AND right to left!
+My occupational therapist said he didn’t think he needed to come back for much longer if I was writing from left to right AND right to left!

-My speech therapist said I am scoring in the high 80’s and 90’s in my assessments, which is amazing 3 weeks afterwards!
+My speech therapist said I was scoring in the high 80s and 90s in my assessments, which was amazing 3 weeks afterward!